gotrash/theme/site/content/docs/5.3/getting-started/contents.md

 ---
 layout: docs
 title: Contents
-description: Discover what's included in Bootstrap, including our compiled and source code flavors.
+description: Discover what's included in GoTrash Theme, including our compiled and source code flavors.
 group: getting-started
 toc: true
 ---

-## Compiled Bootstrap
+## Compiled GoTrash Theme

 Once downloaded, unzip the compressed folder and you'll see something like this: